TAP-GGC/wanda/README.md

 ## Outreach Activites
 + Super Saturday Series(S3), Nov.9, 2019, GGC. - middle and high school girls to promote IT and STEM career
-+ Tap Expo, Oct.10, 2019,GGC. - Tp promot IT field and the TAP program to college students
++ Tap Expo, Oct.10, 2019,GGC. - To promote the IT field and the TAP program to college students
 + Classroom Workshops - on Nov.11, Nov.13 and Nov.15, 2019 3 occasions, to promote IT field to non-IT college students

 ## Technology